-The county-wide nitrate average from year to year has remained relatively consistent over the three years.
+The county-wide nitrate average from year to year has remained relatively consistent over the four year period.
 This study provides an important benchmark of well water quality in Green County.
 Additional work will be done in years 4-5 to investigate the main factors affecting well water quality.
-Year 3 results add to the previous two years of data to create a foundation for understanding how or if groundwater is changing over time.
+Year 4 results add to the previous three years of data to create a foundation for understanding how or if groundwater is changing over time.

-Green County Groundwater Well Water Monitoring Year 3 - Annual Report
+Green County Groundwater Well Water Monitoring Year 4 - Annual Report

-July 1, 2021 - June 30, 2022
+July 1, 2022 - June 30, 2023